SasaKaranovic/OpenFanUnraidService/README.md

       "TempSource": "disk1",    // Which sensor (disk temperature) to use for fan curve "UsePWM": false,    // Which sensor (disk temperature) to use for fan curve "Points": [
-          "0,0",    // At 0C and above (to the next point, if exists) fan should be at 0 RPM (or %PWM if UsePWM is true) "20,300",  // At 20C and above (to the next point, if exists) fan should be at 300 RPM (or %PWM if UsePWM is true) "35,500",  // At 35C and above (to the next point, if exists) fan should be at 500 RPM (or %PWM if UsePWM is true) "45,750"   // At 45C and above (to the next point, if exists) fan should be at 750 RPM (or %PWM if UsePWM is true) ]
+          "0,1000",    // At 0C and above (to the next point, if exists) fan should be at 1000 RPM (or %PWM if UsePWM is true)
+          "45,1200"   // At 45C and above (to the next point, if exists) fan should be at 1200 RPM (or %PWM if UsePWM is true)
+      ]
     },
     {